 Although the crostini seems like a lot of work, you actually only need to prepare two items, the spiced pistachios, and the brussels sprouts.
 To make the pistachios, toss them in melted butter, honey, smoked paprika, and salt.
-Bake them at a low heat to prevent the sugar from burning.
-Stir the nuts every 10 minutes to get an even caramelization and immediately transfer them to a clean parchment paper when done.
+Bake them until golden brown, about 10-12 minutes.
+Stir the nuts after about 5 minutes to get an even caramelization and immediately transfer them to a clean parchment paper when done.

 If you forgot to let the burrata come to room temperature, assemble the brussels sprouts and burrata crostini and pop them in the oven at 350 degrees F for 3-4 minutes or until the cheese is warm.
 This appetizer is best served warm so don't be afraid to heat them up in the oven for just a couple of minutes.

 With his first bite, my husband said that these crostini were absolutely delicious.
 They reminded him of the tapas we enjoyed in Spain; I'll take that compliment!
 Make these for yourself or share them at your next gathering!

 For more toast inspiration check out this braised eggplant toast with garlic bean spread!